crewship apply

 Credential resolution

-PENDING credentials never inject their placeholder into the agent’s environment.
-Agents that need a pending credential fail with credential not configured until you set the value through the UI or crewship credential set.
+credential not configured until you set the value through the UI or crewship credential update.

 What gets deleted on sync